systers/PC-Prep-Kit/README.md

 ## Technologies used
 The project uses
-* Node.js, Express framework (JavaScript)
+* Node.js 8.11.2, Express framework (JavaScript)
-* Angular 4 (SCSS, TypeScript, HTML)
+* Angular 6 (SCSS, TypeScript, HTML)
 * Mocha, Supertest, Should.js (Backend Testing)
 * Jasmine, Karma (Angular Testing)
 * MySQL + Sequalize ORM
 * ESLint and TSLint (Linting tools)
+* Python
+* Tensorflow
+* Rasa_Core and Rasa_NLU

 ## How can users get started with contributing to the project?

-Anyone can find an issue in the application, the issue is not limited to bugs but also includes UI enhancements, efficient codes, improved structure or updating depreciated functions.
+Anyone can find an issue in the application, the issue is not limited to bugs but also includes UI enhancements, efficient codes, improved structure, updating depreciated functions or adding more dialogues in the ChatBot Dialogue Corpus.

 The following procedure must be followed in order to solve an issue.